 What is ESD for 2030?

-ESD for 2030 is a new framework, was approved by the UNESCO General Conference at its 40th Session, and acknowledged by the UN General Assembly at its 74th Session.
-It is following the Global Action Programme on ESD (2014-2019).
-ESD for 2030 places emphasis on education’s contribution to the achievement of the SDGs.
+ESD for 2030 is a new framework on Education for Sustainable Development approved by the UNESCO General Conference at its 40th Session and acknowledged by the UN General Assembly at its 74th Session and a follow on to the Global Action Programme on ESD (2014-2019).
+ESD for 2030 places emphasis on education’s contribution to the achievement of the Agenda 2030 and the 17 Sustainable Development Goals (SDGs).
 It aims to reorient education and learning to contribute to sustainable development and to strengthen education and learning for all.

 What are the official languages at the Conference?